What is physical therapy?

 While every patient’s condition and pain are unique and therefore require their own specific treatment plan, our physical therapists draw from a variety of gentle, hands-on techniques, exercises and equipment to relieve pain quickly and restore function to optimum levels.
 Our overall goal is to restore pain-free mobility and function, as well as prevent injury and pain from reoccurring.
 Meet our team.

-Do I need a referral to see a physical therapist at Health in Motion?
+Do I need a referral to see a Physical or Occupational Therapist at Health in Motion?

 Most private insurance companies do not require a referral, but it is always a good idea to contact your insurance company to be sure.